 6. CaribSea Eco-Complete Planted Aquarium

-The substrate creates a biological balance within the tank, making the water being cycling out much easier and faster.
+This substrate creates a biological balance within the tank, making the water being cycling out much easier and faster.

-- Provide good nutrients
+- Provides good nutrients

-- Volcanic soil
+- Made using volcanic soil

 - No artificial chemicals, dyes or additives